Alaffia-Technology-Solutions/dso-challenge-app-public/README.md

 /private - returns a JSON object that contains a hardcarded fact about dogs (who doesn't love dogs :))

 /public - performs a fetch to an external API that serves up a random fact about dogs and returns a JSON object with the fact inside.
 Each time you hit this endpoint the fact changes.

+If you are reading this you should have the high-level outcome and detailed steps needed to complete this challenge.

+Best of luck!
 <br>
 <br>
 # Getting Started With the App